-this First Coinage:

-Thus it must be partly the First Coinage of Philadelphus, and would seem also to be partly the Last or Sixth of Ptolemy I. The occurrence of a magistrate's monogram common to the Fourth Coinage (cf. p.
+not represented in any earlier or later coinage, and Minor. which, since they are not of Cyprus, Phoenicia, or the Cyrenaïca, and cannot all be of Egypt, must in part be of Asia Minor, Europe being highly improbable, as the Ptolemies would have been careful to maintain Hellenic privileges.
+This conjecture seems confirmed by the appearance of the well-known monogram of Miletus, and other monograms equally suiting the maritime dominions of Philadelphus.
+If these attributions be correct, the coinage must have been in part struck by Phila-Coinage partly of Philadelphus: delphus, Ptolemy I. not having had an opportunity his First Coinage: of continuously coining money in Asia Minor.
+Thus it must be partly the First Coinage of Philadelphus, and would seem also to be partly the Last or Sixth of partly of Ptolemy I.: his Sixth Ptolemy I. The occurrence of a magistrate's mono-Coinage. gram common to the Fourth Coinage (cf. p.
 6, no. 54; p.
-20, no. 56) is in favour of dating it in part before Philadelphus: so also is the sequence of the coins of the Cyrenaïca (p.
-11, 12, 37, seqq.).
-It is also to be noticed that the Cyprian issues of Ptolemy's Fourth Coinage, and of that with the Δ , are connected by the copper money of the island, which will be seen to belong to the Fifth or intermediate coinage, this copper, inter alia, presenting monograms of both.
-There can therefore be no great distance of time between the latest issues with the types of Alexander IV., and the earliest of Ptolemy I. bearing the Δ , or the Fourth and Sixth Coinages.
+20, no. 56) is in favour of dating it in part before Philadelphus: so also is the sequence of the coins of the Cyrenaïca (p, 11, 12, 37, seqq.).
+It is also to be noticed that the Cyprian issues of Ptolemy's Fourth Coinage, and of that with the A, are connected by the copper money of the island, which will be seen to belong to the Fifth or intermediate coinage, this copper, inter alia, presenting monograms of both.
+There can therefore be no great distance of time between the latest issues with the types of Alexander IV., and the earliest of Ptolemy I. bearing the A, or the Fourth and Sixth Coinages.